huaweicloud/terraform-provider-huaweicloud/docs/data-sources/evs_volumes.md

 The `volumes` block supports:

-* `id` - The resource ID of EVS disk, in UUID format.
+* `id` - The data source ID of EVS disk, in UUID format.

 * `attachments` - The disk attachment information.
 Structure is documented below.